 I recommend camping on-site or staying in Winthrop, a charming, tiny old West town with a population of just over 300.
 Another popular base is the town of Newhalem which is closer for getting back to Seattle.

 While getting there is straightforward, this being the Pacific Northwest and a park within a mountain range, the weather is a significant consideration.

-The stretch of highway leading into the park is closed between late November until April or early May because of heavy snowfall and avalanche risks.
+The stretch of highway leading inside the park is closed between late November until April or early May because of heavy snowfall and avalanche risks.
 Even if you could access the park, I would not recommend it because snowy with a chance of avalanche is not ideal hiking conditions.

 Also, it is best to save your North Cascades road trip for late spring, early summer, or early-to-mid autumn.
 While July and August have the nicest weather as far as clear skies and warm temperatures, thanks to climate change:

 a) some days can be swelteringly hot, increasing the risk of chafing, grumpiness, and worse, heat stroke